 Here’s the view you have of the door from inside the bathroom:

-Opposite the bathroom was the storage area of the room.
-It had plenty of baskets to put your items and a reasonable amount of space to hang clothes, jackets, etc. There was also a full length mirror to check yourself out before leaving the room.
+Opposite the toilet was the storage area of the room.
+Since the room didn’t have any drawers, it has plenty of baskets for you to put your items and a reasonable amount of space to hang clothes, jackets, etc. There was also a full-length mirror to check yourself out before leaving the room.

-For my entire time on this earth, I have never stared myself in the face while sitting on the toilet and I never want to do it again.
+For my entire time on this earth, I have never stared at myself while sitting on the toilet, and I never want to do it again.
 Yes, those are Star Wars pajamas and yes, I did text this picture to Sharon to show her how ridiculous the design of this hotel was.
 When she surprised me by showing up at my hotel for the weekend, she also had the thrill of seeing herself as she had never seen before.
-She has some self control and did not take a toilet selfie (Note from Sharon: After seeing myself on the bowl [and without Star Wars pajama bottoms, because i was using the toilet for its intended purpose], why would I EVER want to take a picture of myself on it?
+She has some self-control and did not take a toilet selfie (Note from Sharon: After seeing myself on the bowl [and without Star Wars pajama bottoms, because I was using the toilet for its intended purpose], why would I EVER want to take a picture of myself on it?
 Ew!).

 This post first appeared on Your Mileage May Vary